romkatv/powerlevel10k/README.md

        https://github.com/romkatv/powerlevel10k/issues/671) for extra information.

      Note that software installed via [Snap](https://en.wikipedia.org/wiki/Snap_\(software\)) is unable to use system fonts.
-If you've install Visual Studio Code vis Snap, remove it by running `sudo snap remove code` and install the official `.deb` build from the [Visual Studio Code website](https://code.visualstudio.com/Download).
+If you've install Visual Studio Code via Snap, remove it by running `sudo snap remove code` and install the official `.deb` build from the [Visual Studio Code website](https://code.visualstudio.com/Download).
    - **GNOME Terminal** (the default Ubuntu terminal): Open *Terminal â†’ Preferences* and click on the